dead-claudia/thallium/CONTRIBUTING.md

 - This is linted with ESLint, and uses my [`isiahmeadows/node` preset](https://npmjs.com/package/eslint-config-isiahmeadows) for the main code base and `isiahmeadows/es6` for the examples.
 - [CoffeeLint](http://www.coffeelint.org/) is used to lint the few CoffeeScript files littered around, mostly there for testing and examples.
 - Classes are used, but inheritance is limited.
 They are usually used for grouping functionality and unnesting functions, but functions are usually preferred for callbacks and one-off things that don't involve delaying execution.

-- File names are lower cased, and imported namespaces are capitalized like constructors.
+- File names are lower cased, and namespaces are capitalized like constructors, except for ones imported from Node builtins and ones treated as values.
 - `exports.foo = bar` is preferred over `module.exports.foo = bar`.

 ## Tips and idioms